mattjmattj/game-task-planner/README.md

 ## TDD

 Some commits are marked `#tdd`.
-They should not have been commited individually but, for teaching purposes, I decided to commit between every TDD _moment_, with the idea of expliciting my though process while designing and developping the application, and what I learn during the journey.
+They should not have been commited individually but, for teaching purposes, I decided to commit between every TDD _moment_, with the idea of expliciting my thought process while designing and developping the application, and what I learn during the journey.